Glinek/Glinek.github.io/content/Projects/PicoCalc-mod/index.md

 ## Software
 The software is something special.
 Bc of PicoCalc being basically a glorified Raspberry Pi Pico I have been programming it in Arduino IDE (bc it's better than micropython...).
 My main goals for PicoCalc OS (named Otion-OS) are:
-- Display data from all the sensors in a convenient way
+- Displaying data from all the sensors in a convenient way
-- Have a notepad
+- Having a notepad
-- Have google calendar and weather forecast integrated
+- Having google calendar and weather forecast integrated
 - Can't forget about the calculator, this includes:
     - Regular calculator
     - Scientific calculator